Where Do You Swim in the East Bay? - 510 Families

 Crown Beach, Alameda

-Crown Beach is open year-round with no lifeguards or fees; changing room is onsite.
-Check the water conditions before you go; swimmer’s itch has been reported.
+Crown Beach is open year-round with no lifeguards or fees; a changing room is onsite.
+Check the water conditions before you go; the swimmer’s itch has been reported.
 Ick.
 We’ve been oodles of times though, all without issue.

 8th Street & Otis Drive, Alameda